 Forensic science is a senior-level course rich in exploration and lab investigation which applies many disciplines of scientific study such as biology/anatomy, chemistry, and physics to solving crimes.
 The course examines the application of science to those criminal and civil laws that are enforced by police agencies in a criminal justice system.
-Major topics include processing a crime scene, collecting and preserving evidence, identifying types of physical evidence, organic and inorganic analysis of evidence, trace evidence, serology, DNA, fingerprints, firearms, anthropology, and document analysis.
-Students will analyze how forensics is presented in various media outlets such as film and print, and explore how forensics science plays a role in our world.
+Major topics include processing a crime scene, collecting and preserving evidence, identifying types of physical evidence, organic and inorganic analysis of evidence, trace evidence, serology, DNA, fingerprints, anthropology, and document analysis.

-FORENSIC SCIENCE (Lab) College Prep Prerequisite: Grade 12 and Teacher Recommendation
+FORENSIC SCIENCE (Lab) College Prep